What causes gum recession?

 How are gum recessions treated?

-We then treat the issue by repositioning the gums (“Pulling the gums up”) and/or using gum grafts.
+We then treat the issue by repositioning the gums (“pulling the gums up”) and/or using gum grafts.
 Gum grafts are done with the patient’s own tissue (taking gum from the roof of the mouth) or by using a gum substitute like AlloDerm®.

 What are the benefits of treating gum recessions?